wearenocomputer/workshop/13-kinect_node/README.md

-# Let Me Take a Selfie — workshop
+# Kinect node — example

-![Kinect Node — example]

 Using camera input is a very common strategy when working in the field of interactive installations and creative coding.
 The hardware is relatively cheap and it allows one to provide immediate feedback on user interaction.